timginter/rust-gene-calculator/README.md

 # rust-gene-calculator
-A gene calculator for Rust game based on https://wgn.si/genetics/ but translated to C# for speed.
+A simple gene calculator for Rust game based on https://wgn.si/genetics/ and translated to C# for speed.

+Compiled .exe file is in `\Rust Gene Calculator\Rust Gene Calculator\bin\Debug\net5.0`.

+# Usage
 Drop a text file with genes onto the `Rust Gene Calculator.exe` file - it will find the best crossbreed plant you can get depending on gene priority you set.

 Text file should have a json string with gene priority as first row, then genes for each plant in seperate lines, e.g.